mikeball/mockup/src/leiningen/new/mockup/README.md

 ## How to generate a static version of your mockup for easy publishing to a web server

-First stop the "run" task if it's running and start the "serve" task.
+First stop the "live" task if it's running and start the "serve" task.
 We do this because the serve task won't insert the auto-refresh javascript into the html, which we don't want in our published version.
 ```bash
 lein mockup serve
 ```

-Now, in a different terminal window and at a location you wish to store the generated copy run the following wget command to mirror the site and fix all the links and add file extentions.
-If you don't have wget installed, please install it.
+In a different terminal window and at a location you wish to store the generated copy run the following wget command to mirror the site and fix all the links and add file extentions. (*note that this does not fix action attributes in forms)
 ```bash
 wget -m -E -k http://localhost:3000/
 ```

-You should find your generated mockup in a directory named http://localhost:3000/.
+You should find your generated copy of your mockup in a directory named http://localhost:3000/.

-Now simply upload the generated pages to your webserver, Amazon S3, or however you prefer.
+Now simply upload the generated static pages to your webserver, Amazon S3, or however you prefer.
 The mockup and links should work fine even if placed in sub-folders of a website.